USAJOBS/help-center/how-to/search/index.md

 Search by job title, department, agency, job series or other keywords.
 Learn more about [how to search by keyword](keyword/).

 ## Search by location
 Search for jobs by entering a country, state, city or zip code in the location search box.
 When you start typing, we’ll offer suggestions to help narrow your search.
-If you search by a city, we’ll include all jobs within a 25-mile radius.
+If you search by a city, we’ll include all jobs within a 25 mile radius.
 Learn more about [how to search by location](filters/location/).

 ## Filter your search results
 On the search results page, you can filter your results using multiple criteria, including: